 When your images are embedded in Adobe Illustrator, you can open the AI file on different devices and still be able to view the images.

 It’s a good idea to embed the images on your AI file when you work on the project together with multiple people.
-Missing images are no fun, and you’ll spend unnecessary extra time to download or replace them.
+Missing images are no fun, and you’ll spend unnecessary extra time downloading or replacing them.

 So yeah, embed your images!